vengolabs/brightauthor-integration/README.md

 ### Caching
 To enable caching using IndexedDB, [enable reserve storage in BrightAuthor](https://brightsign.atlassian.net/wiki/spaces/DOC/pages/395313524/Application+Preferences#ApplicationPreferences-Storage).
 At least 10% should be reserved for HTML IndexedDB.

+## Script Overview
+The HTML script is based on the [Vengo VAST tag wrapper](https://github.com/vengolabs/vast-wrapper) which parses the Vengo Ad Server VAST tag, plays the ad content in an HTML5 video element, and hits certain URL endpoints to receive ad play credit.
+Additional functions have been added to interact with the BrightSign player and BrightAuthor CMS.

+### BrightSign Specific Functions

+#### `getBrightSignPlayerDeviceId()`
+This function uses the BrightScript-Javascript object [`BSDeviceInfo`](https://brightsign.atlassian.net/wiki/spaces/DOC/pages/370672370/BSDeviceInfo) to get the player's unique Id.
+This Id is used as a backup if the `ad_unit_id` user variable is not set.

+#### `getBrightSignUserVariables()`
+This function gets the user variables `ad_unit_id` and `organization_id` that have been set in the [BrightAuthor presentation settings](https://brightsign.atlassian.net/wiki/spaces/DOC/pages/404623943/Presentation+Settings#PresentationSettings-Variablesvariables).
+If no variables have been set, then the `ad_unit_id` is defaulted to the unique device Id and the `organization_id` is defaulted to `brightsign`.

+#### `sendBrightSignUDPMessage()`
+This function uses the BrightScript-Javascript object [`BSDatagramSocket`](https://brightsign.atlassian.net/wiki/spaces/DOC/pages/370672365/BSDatagramSocket) to interact with a [UDP Input event](https://brightsign.atlassian.net/wiki/spaces/DOC/pages/388432930/Event+Properties#EventProperties-UDPEventudp) to tell the presentation to advance to the next state.
+The script defines the UDP destination as `127.0.0.1` and the UDP port as `5000`.
+However, the script should be modified to correspond to the [UDP settings in the presentation](https://brightsign.atlassian.net/wiki/spaces/DOC/pages/404623943/Presentation+Settings#PresentationSettings-Networkingnetworking).